RedBearAK/toshy/README.md

 ### Lubuntu Application Menu and Meta/Super/Win/Cmd key

 In Lubuntu, right-click on the hummingbird(?) menu icon on the toolbar at the bottom of the screen, and select `Configure "Application Menu"` to change the keybinding from `Super_L` (left Meta key) to `Alt+F1`.
-If Toshy is enabled, using either the physical equivalent of `Cmd+Space` or `Option+F1` should work. if Toshy is disabled, just use the physical `Alt+F1` keys.
-NB: The shortcut apparently needs to be set very quickly after clicking the button to change the shortcut.
-If it doesn't work the first time, just try again, until it says `Alt+F1`.
+If Toshy is enabled, using either the physical equivalent of `Cmd+Space` or `Option+F1` should work. if Toshy is disabled, just use the physical `Alt+F1` keys. **NB: The shortcut apparently needs to be set very quickly after clicking the button to change the shortcut.** If it doesn't work the first time, just try again, until it says `Alt+F1`.

+As an alternative, this shortcut can also be set through the GUI "Shortcuts Keys" control panel app.
+Search in the app for the "Show/hide main menu" shortcut.
+The UI in the app for setting shortcuts seems to have a longer delay (10 seconds), so it may be easier to set the shortcut.

 ### Linux Mint Application Menu (Cinnamon/Xfce/MATE) and the Meta/Super/Win/Cmd key